 Elevated pCO2 conditions can also invoke an oxidative stress response (Tomanek et al. 2011).
 Oxidative stress is caused by the production of reactive oxygen species (ROS).
-Antioxidant defense as a primary response of oysters exposed to elevated pCO2 conditions (Tomanek et al. 2011).
-Glutatione peroxidase 3 is a component of the oxidative stress response and catabolizing ROS.
-In this study, elevated pCO2 conditions did not impact the expression of GPx3 transcripts (Figure 2F) suggesting that juvenile Manila clams are not be experiencing increased levels of oxidative stress as a result of elevated pCO2 conditions.
-Variability between species oxidative stress response may be an important component regarding their tolerance to elevated pCO2 conditions, however a side by side comparison of species is needed before conclusions regarding species specific oxidative stress response regulation can be determined.
+Antioxidant defense is a primary response of Eastern oysters exposed to elevated pCO2 conditions (Tomanek et al. 2011).
+Glutatione peroxidase 3 (GPx3) catabolizes ROS to more benign compounds.
+In this study, elevated pCO2 conditions did not impact the expression of GPx3 transcripts (Figure 2F) suggesting that juvenile Manila clams are not experiencing increased levels of oxidative stress as a result of elevated pCO2 conditions.
+Variability between species’ oxidative stress response may be an important component regarding their tolerance to elevated pCO2 conditions, however a side-by-side comparison of species is needed before conclusions regarding species specific oxidative stress response regulation can be determined.
+I think you should have a concluding paragraph for the gene expression part and bring it all together.
+You didn’t see any differences in expression, but this could be because of x, y , and z.

 Thermal tolerance